service of the Kempe Center for the Prevention and Treatment of Child Abuse and

 Over 90% of the time, questions were resolved and confidence about the course of the case was improved.

-In about a third of cases referred, the course of action was changed as a result of information provided by the START consultation.
+In about a third of cases referred, the course of action was changed as a result of information developed through the START consultation.

 What can you expect from the START Program?

 Expert knowledge from disciplines including medicine, nursing, behavioral and addiction treatment, law, ethics, psychology and social work.

 Demonstration of the power of practice using interdisciplinary teams while helping address current difficult child abuse and neglect cases.

 Mentorship through examples of how to productively engage persons from different communities, including the communities of science and law.

 - The team suggests you invite the multidisciplinary decision-making team working with the family you are referring to the consultation.
 Based on experience, it is most helpful when the team attends a consultation together, for the entire meeting to experience the process together.

 - START serves as a professional consultation and typically does not include family or caregivers.

 - Before making a referral, feel free to call the START Coordinator: